jeffreykegler/hoonlint/misc/whitespace.md

-* For chained inter-line alignment, the row and silo grid may be "ragged", so that some rows do not have elements in every silo.
+* For chained inter-line alignment, the row and silo grid may be "ragged", so that some rows do not have elements in every slot.

+* A slot with no element is called "empty".
+In a given row, a non-empty slot cannot follow an empty slot.
+  In other words, all the empty slots must be at the end of a row.

 * Every row in a chain starts with a rune, but not every rune starts a new row.